 - All masks should cover the students nose and mouth.

-To stay up-to-date, community members will receive messages about the current set of guidelines through their CampDoc portal and online via our Summer COVID-19 Webpage.
 If you have additional questions while making your summer decision, please reach out to Community and Summer Education at email@example.com.
-We are mindful of the challenges caused by COVID-19 and look forward to helping all summer participants reimagine their summer experience.
+We are mindful of the challenges caused by COVID-19 and look forward to helping all summer participants reimagine their summer experience in a safe environment.

 Responding to a Resurgence of COVID-19 Activity: